maz808/specargs/docs/source/usage.rst

 As **specargs** is intended to provide a thin wrapper around :doc:`webargs:index`, it also provides :func:`~specargs.use_args` and :func:`~specargs.use_kwargs` decorator functions.
-On top of the functionality they provide in :doc:`webargs:index`, these decorators also attach metadata onto decorated view functions/methods that's used by an instance of :class:`~specargs.WebargsAPISpec` to generate parameter metadata in the resulting OpenAPI specification.
+On top of the functionality they provide in :doc:`webargs:index`, these decorators also attach metadata onto decorated view functions/methods.
+This metadata can then be used by an instance of :class:`~specargs.WebargsAPISpec` to generate parameter metadata in the resulting OpenAPI specification.
 These decorators can be used as shown below:

 .. code-block:: python